-Marc Giannoni-Research on the characterization of optimal monetary policy in the face of uncertainty and on the estimation of macroeconomic models using large data sets.
+Marc Giannoni-Research on optimal monetary policy in the face of uncertainty and on the estimation of macroeconomic models using large data sets.

 Fatih Karahan-Theoretical and empirical research on geographical mobility and the interaction between the housing and labor markets.